NeurodataWithoutBorders/nwb_hackathons/HCK04_2018_Seattle/PreparatoryMeetingsNotes.md

 ### Summary:
   * Keep project scale in mind.
 'Bite-sized' projects.  should be finished at conclusion of hackathon or shortly thereafter.
   * Get your projects / teams on the Hck04 site.
-Reference [Readme file](nwb_hackathons/HCK04_2018_Seattle/Projects/README.md     ) for instructions.
 We will review these at upcoming planning sessions.
   * There will be breakout sessions each day.
 Breakout session leads need to be assigned.
   * Planning sessions will be held weekly until Hackathon week.
 Individual teams are encouraged to meet more frequently as needed.
   * The March 2nd Kickoff Planning meeting was recorded for those unable to attend.
 Please see link below.